Gray categories with duals and their diagrams: Duals as functors of 2-strict tricategories

 The corresponding Gray category diagrams are given in Figure \ref{foldcrossconsist3} c).

-To clarify the geometrical interpretation of the natural isomorphisms $\Gamma: *\#*\#\to 1$, $\Theta: \#\#\to 1$, consider the Gray category diagrams given in the lower left of Figures \ref{foldcrossgamma2} and \ref{foldcrosstheta}.
+To clarify the geometrical interpretation of the natural isomorphisms $\Gamma\colon *\#{*}\#\to 1$, $\Theta\colon \#\#\to 1$, consider the Gray category diagrams given in the lower left of Figures \ref{foldcrossgamma2} and \ref{foldcrosstheta}.
 These diagrams contain two triangulators and two associated folds which together form a `pocket' in the associated plane.
 A line runs along the outside of this pocket, starting below and crossing its two folds to the top.
 The difference between the diagrams in Figure \ref{foldcrossgamma2} and Figure \ref{foldcrosstheta} is that it is a straight line in Figure \ref{foldcrossgamma2} while the diagram in Figure \ref{foldcrosstheta} involves a line with maxima and minima.

 Inserting the definition of the 3-morphism $\Omega_\mu$ (see Figure \ref{foldcross3}) in the lower left diagrams in Figures \ref{foldcrossgamma2} and \ref{foldcrosstheta} yields the diagrams in the upper left of these figures.
-It is shown in Figures \ref{foldcrossgamma2}, \ref{foldcrosstheta} that the 3-morphisms obtained by projecting these diagrams are precisely the component 3-morphisms of the natural isomorphisms $\Gamma: *\#*\#\to 1$ and $\Theta: \#\#\to 1$.
+It is shown in Figures \ref{foldcrossgamma2}, \ref{foldcrosstheta} that the 3-morphisms obtained by projecting these diagrams are precisely the component 3-morphisms of the natural isomorphisms $\Gamma\colon *\#{*}\#\to 1$ and $\Theta\colon \#\#\to 1$.
 When expressed in terms of the 3-morphisms in the Gray category with duals, this corresponds to the identities

-The natural isomorphisms $\Gamma:*\#*\#\to 1$ and $\Theta: \#\#\to 1$ thus have a direct geometrical interpretation.
-Each of them relates the evaluation of two Gray category diagrams that are obtained from each other by sliding a line over a cusp.
-The coherence data of the functors of strict tricategories and the natural transformations $\Gamma$ and $\Theta$ thus arises naturally when one considers Gray category diagrams which involve lines crossing folds.
+The natural isomorphisms $\Gamma\colon*\#{*}\#\to 1$ and $\Theta\colon \#\#\to 1$ thus have a direct geometrical interpretation.
+Each of them relates two Gray category diagrams that are obtained from each other by sliding a line over a cusp and relabelling one end of the line accordingly.
+The coherence data of the functors of 2-strict tricategories and the natural transformations $\Gamma$ and $\Theta$ thus arises naturally when one considers Gray category diagrams which involve lines crossing folds.